Tachov: Administrative division

+Etymology

+The name is derived from the personal name Tach, meaning "Tach's (court)".

 Geography

 Tachov is located about 53 km west of Plzeň.
-The eastern and central parts of the municipal territory with the town proper lie in the Upper Palatine Forest Foothills.
+The eastern and central parts of the municipal territory with the town proper lie in the Podčeskoleská Hills.
 The western part lies in the Upper Palatinate Forest and includes the highest point of Tachov, the hill Světecký vrch at 616 m above sea level.
 The Mže River flows through the town.

 History

 The area was inhabited by humans around 8,000–6,000 BCE.
 The first written mention of Tachov is from 1126.
-King Ottokar II of Bohemia (1233–1278) built a new castle with a massive round stone tower there.
+King Ottokar II of Bohemia (1233–1278) had built a new castle with a massive round stone tower there.
 He also founded a walled town near the castle.

 During the Hussite Wars (1419–1434), the town was several times besieged and conquered.
 In 1427, Prokop the Great defeated the crusaders in the Battle of Tachov.
 The Thirty Years' War (1618–1648) damaged the town considerably.
 In 1664, Count Johann Anton Losy became the new proprietor.
-The Losy family began conversion of the medieval castle to a large baroque château.
+The Losy family began conversion of the medieval castle to a large Baroque residence.
 In 1784, the title passed to the Windisch-Graetz family.
-The Windisch-Graetzs, in their turn, rebuilt the house in the classical style at great expense.
+The Windisch-Graetzs, in their turn, rebuilt the house in the Neoclassical style at great expense.

 Until 1918, Tachov – Tachau was part of Austria-Hungary, in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

-In 1938, it was occupied by the Nazi Germany and administered as part of the Reichsgau Sudetenland.
+In 1938, Tachov was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 Most of the German-speaking population was expelled in 1945 according to the Beneš decrees.
-The area was only partly repopulated, mostly by Czechs and Slovaks, but also by immigrants from Romania and Ukraine.
-Later on uranium was mined here, attracting laborers to work in the mines.
+The area was only partly repopulated, mostly by Czechs and Slovaks, but also by Volhynian Czechs and Romanians.
+From November 1945 to 1989, uranium was mined in the vicinity of the town, which attracted labourers to work in the mines and helped the town grow.

-After the Velvet Revolution that ended the Communist era in 1989, the uranium mines were closed.
-Some German companies established factories in the area to make use of the cheap labour.
-However, the Tachov area is still among the economically least developed Czech regions.
+Demographics

+There is a large Ukrainian community in Tachov, which includes both permanent residents and asylum seekers.
+The industrial zones based in and around Tachov attract many agency workers, especially Ukrainians, and to a lesser extent, Colombians, Filipinos, Mongolians and Kenyans.
+Including people who do not have permanent residence in the Czech Republic, the Tachov's population is around 40% foreign, which is the highest among Czech towns.

 Transport

+There are no major road passing through Tachov.
+The II/199 road connects the town with the D5 motorway and the Czech-German border.

 Tachov is located on the Planá–Domažlice railway line of local importance.